Antimoxs/LabyChatReply18/README.md

 The syntax for both commands can now be changed in the addons settings.

+### New in 1.3
+You can now put UUIDs instead of names in the custom command input field to prevent the syntax from working when your friends change their name.

+> df66f7ab-d5eb-4d25-8d95-0d65bec4caee anti;LabyStudio laby boi;

+(Ingame commands will stay the same)

 ### New in 1.2
 You are now able to make custom commands for friends within the ingame settings.
 You can see the syntax on this example: